- What is the prostate?

-This is where supplements really come in handy.
+This is where supplements come in handy.
 Prostate supplements contain vitamins, minerals, and nutrients that are beneficial to the prostate gland.

 A good prostate supplement will also include nutrients like beta-sitosterol and quercetin.

-Most commonly, you will see prostate supplements in a capsule or tablet form.
+Most commonly, you will see prostate supplements in capsule or tablet form.
 The goal of a prostate supplement is to improve the health of the prostate.

 So, what is the prostate exactly?
-It is a gland found in males.
+It is a gland in males.
 It sits under the bladder and in front of the rectum.
 The urethra runs through the prostate, so the prostate kind of envelops the urethra.
 This is why urinary symptoms occur when there is a problem with the prostate.

 The prostate gland has a right and left lobe with a cleft running between them.
-This cleft is called the median sulcus.
+This cleft is the median sulcus.